 How to spot a fake Facebook account.

-Still – the only way to be 100% sure is to not accept friend requests from people you do not know!
-And remember – if something seems to good to be true, it probably is.
+The only way to be 100% sure is to not accept friend requests from people you do not know.